-Midwifery is a relationship based area of health care that focuses on the fields of women health care, pregnancy and child-birth.
+Midwifery is a relationship-based area of health care that focuses on the fields of women’s health care, pregnancy, and childbirth.

-This field of nursing blends art, psychology, modern science and safe practice together to provide women with the best possible health care in a personal and professional manner.
+This nursing field blends art, psychology, modern science, and safe practice to provide women with the best possible healthcare.

-CNM’s help their patients through the entire process of child-birth from the first days as a pregnant mother through the first few months of birth where mothers and their partners are likely to have many questions regarding the best ways to care for their newborn child.
+They provide support from the first days as a pregnant mother through the first few months of birth, when mothers and their partners are likely to have questions regarding the best ways to care for their newborn child.

 Students who wish to become CNMs (Certified Nurse Midwives) must complete a registered nurse program.